Lino-OTM/my-custom-hooks/README.md

 # My-custom-hooks

-My first custom hooks in React to make work faster
+My first custom hooks in React to work faster.